medialab/xan/docs/cmd/parallel.md

     --path-column <name>         Name of the path column if stdin is given as a CSV file instead of one path per line.

+parallel count options:
+    -S, --source-column <name>  If given, will return a CSV file containing a column with the source file being counted and a column with the count itself.

 parallel cat options:
     -B, --buffer-size <n>       Number of rows a thread is allowed to keep in memory before flushing to the output.